CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

 # DEVWKS-2808 Main Workshop Content

-NetDevOps revolves around the concept of being able to automatically deploy, and more importantly, validate and verify your changes were successful, and that the expected outcomes are seen.
+NetDevOps revolves around the concept of being able to automatically and continuously design, develop, deploy, and more importantly, validate and verify your changes were successful, and that the expected outcomes are seen.

-In this workshop, we’ll dive deep into the world of Python programming with Cisco pyATS/Genie SDK:
+In this workshop, we'll dive deep into the world of Python programming with Cisco pyATS/Genie, and learn about:

 1. how to represent your testbed devices and its topology in YAML
 2. connect to the devices